President of Honduras says he and his wife have coronavirus

 The country has recorded at least 9,656 cases of the disease and 330 deaths, according to data from Johns Hopkins University.

-Countries across Latin America have reported surging numbers of coronavirus cases in in recent weeks.
+Countries across Latin America have reported surging numbers of coronavirus cases in recent weeks.